ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

    1. Specify the DNS configuration.
    2. Enter the hostname prefix and the domain name.
 The price calculation begins after all fields are complete.
 9. Select the services you want to order for the vCenter Server multizone instance.
-   1. Click **Edit** to configure Veeam 11, which is a recommended service.
+   1. Click **Edit** to configure Veeam, which is a recommended service.
    2. Complete the following information and click **Save**:
       * Name
       * Deployment type
       * Storage size
       * Storage performance
       * Number of VMs to license
-  3. Click **Edit** to configure Caveonix RiskForesight 2.5, which is a recommended service.
+  3. Click **Edit** to configure Caveonix RiskForesight, which is a recommended service.
   4. Complete the following information and click **Save**:
      * License name
      * License notes
      * Number of VMs to license
-  5. Optionally, select HyTrust CloudControl 6.3.
+  5. Optionally, select HyTrust CloudControl.
 No service configuration is required.
-  6. Optionally, click **Edit** to configure vRealize Operations and Log Insight 8.2.
+  6. Optionally, click **Edit** to configure vRealize Operations and Log Insight.
   7. Select whether you will provide the license for vRealize Operations and the license for vRealize Log Insight or you want to include the license with your purchase.
 Click **Save**.
 10. On the **Summary** pane, review the instance settings and the estimated price.
    * To save the settings as a new configuration template without placing an order, click **Save configuration**, enter a name for the configuration, and click **Continue**.